szstuff/portfolio3/README.md

 # Portfolio3: A React Portfolio Website Template

 **Note:** This project is still under development.
-The code is not fully polished and commented, so forking at this time might require some more tinkering.
+The code is not fully polished and commented, so forking at this time might require some more love.
 This README is also incomplete.

 When deciding to redesign my portfolio, I realized that it's unnecessarily time-consuming to hard-code projects. **Portfolio3** programmatically loads portfolio items from a config file rather than having the portfolio items hard-coded in.
 I am working on updating the fixed code (e.g. for the "What I'm working on now" card on the landing page, colors, etc.) to instead load from a config file as well.

-The name "Portfolio3" reflects this project being my third portfolio iteration, with the second being an earlier version of this design with hard-coded content.
+The creative and original name, "Portfolio3", reflects this project being my third portfolio iteration, with the second being an earlier version of this design with hard-coded content.

 ## Setup